 - 1. Each student is required to purchase in advance and have available a #2 pencil or pen. - 2.
 Safety glasses are required for all lab activities.
-Students are required to purchase OSHA/ANSI approved safety glasses and wear them at all times when working in the lab. - 3.
+Students are required to purchase OSHA/ANSI approved safety glasses and always wear them when working in the lab. - 3.
 Work attire is recommended.
 Supply your own coveralls, shop coat or work pants, shirt and closed toed shoes. - 4.
 Class textbook(s). - 5.
 Each student should be prepared to supply any additional personal protective equipment not furnished by the college.